Jean Grey: 1990s and 2000s

 X-Factor (1st Series) ended its run featuring the original X-Men with X-Factor #70 (Sept.
 1991), with the characters transitioning over to The Uncanny X-Men, explained in continuity as the two teams deciding to merge.
 The fourteen X-Men divide into two teams—"Blue" and "Gold"—led by Cyclops and Storm, respectively.
 Jean was added to the Gold Team beginning in The Uncanny X-Men #281 (Oct.
 1991).
+In the X-Cutioner's Song story line (1992-1993), Scott and Jean are captured by Mister Sinister and traded to a new villain, Stryfe.
+After escaping, they eventually discover that Cable is Nathan, the son of Scott and Madelyne Pryor, having grown up in a future timeline, and that Stryfe is Cable's clone.
+Cyclops and Jean Grey then marry, in X-Men vol. 2 #30 (March 1994).
+In summer 1994, Jean Grey appeared in the four-issue miniseries The Adventures of Cyclops and Phoenix, which recounts how she and Cyclops traveled to the future to raise Nathan Summers, explaining the childhood of Cable.
+In 1995, the X-titles were all replaced in a crossover taking place in an alternate future called Age of Apocalypse.
+An alternate version of Jean Grey appeared alongside an alternate version of Wolverine in a new title called Weapon X. The decade concluded with a storyline called Apocalypse: The Twelve in which Apocalypse takes control of Cyclops' body.